Welcome to my website!

 I am an Assistant Professor in the Coller School of Management at Tel Aviv University.

-I am interested in Microeconomic Theory, Industrial Organisation, and Behavioral Economics.
+I am interested in Microeconomic Theory, Industrial Organization, and Behavioral Economics.

 My CV can be found here.